 I was in the middle of interval training -run very fast for one minute, jog for one minute, run very fast for two minutes, jog for two minutes, and so on- when my phone’s screen decided to revolt against the app.
 Super!
 Now how am I supposed to track how much time I have left?
 I stopped running, started walking and became extremely angry.
 I thought, “Phone, you are ruining my progress!”
 Turned my phone off and then on again and realized in those minutes I could have still been running.
 I was so focused on what was not working the way it was supposed to that I lost track of what I was trying to achieve.
 Why did I get upset so easily and give up?

 As I write this, I have less than a week before my big run, and I know after this run there will be another and another and another… Because when you find an activity that teaches you so much about yourself and pushes you to be a better YOU, why stop?
-Running has made me bolder, more self-aware, and stronger, both mentally and physically.
+Becoming a running mom has made me bolder, more self-aware, and stronger, both mentally and physically.
 How about you?
 Are you interested in experiencing something similar?
-My challenge to you is to find an activity that makes you grow and look at the good, the bad, and the ugly about yourself, whatever it is.
+My challenge to you is to find your “running mom” activity that makes you grow and look at the good, the bad, and the ugly about yourself, whatever it is.
 Don’t stop doing the activity when things get challenging.
 In reality, who has time to add one more thing to their list?
 Actually, you do because when it is something that makes you healthier, then it should have a high priority on your “to do” list.
 In the end, it’ll be worth it!